-Description:This coin was minted in the historic ancient city of Athens, Greece during the 4th century BC.
+Description:This coin was hand struck in Athens during its golden age and peak of power in the ancient Greek world.
 A center for the arts, learning and philosophy, Athens was the cradle of western civilization and the birthplace of democracy in 508 BC.
 The Athenian Owl tetradrachm was widely used in transactions throughout the ancient Greek world.
 Athens silver mines provided the silver bullion, the most well known were the silver mines of Laurium.

 In Greek mythology, Athena (shown helmeted on the reverse) was the favorite child of Zeus and was born full-grown and armored from his forehead.
 Athena became the Goddess of wisdom, peace, warfare, strategy and reason.
 Her gifts to man were the inventions of the plow and the flute, the arts of taming animals, building ships along with making shoes.